 Graduation Application Process

 Congratulations!
 You’ve worked hard, and it’s almost time to celebrate your accomplishment!
 In addition to completing your courses, you must apply for graduation as soon as you have registered for your final classes for your degree or certificate.
-If you are graduating summer quarter, you can apply for graduation spring quarter if you wish to attend commencement.
+If you are graduating summer quarter, you can apply for graduation spring quarter if you wish to attend the Commencement ceremony.

 Important!
 The Graduation Application function in ctcLink is not yet live!
 Please follow the steps below to ensure your application is processed properly.
 Thank you for your patience as we continue to bring our system up to speed!